 Medicaid Program - On June 10, 2022, CMS issued a disallowance letter asserting an overpayment of \$150,325,421 FFP for alleged unallowable payment to hospital and non-hospital federal qualified health center and county health department providers under its LIP program for June 30, 2014, through June 30, 2018 (DY 8-12).
 Thereafter, on August 9, 2022, AHCA responded that it was requesting reconsideration of the disallowance.
 On October 7, 2022, AHCA received notice that the reconsideration request was denied.
 On November 28, 2022, the Agency filed an appeal to the DAB.
 The matter was currently abated to allow for settlement discussions to begin.
 In September 2023, AHCA entered into a Global Settlement Agreement with HHS, its component CMS, and Jackson Health System to resolve the outstanding disallowances.
-AHCA agreed to pay \$150,325,421 in 5 installments by negative adjustment on Line 10B of AHCA's Quarterly Expenditure Report beginning with the fourth quarter of Federal fiscal year 2023 and ending with the fourth quarter of Federal fiscal year 2023 and ending with the fourth quarter of Federal fiscal year 2023 and ending with the fourth quarter of Federal fiscal year 2023 and ending with the fourth quarter of Federal fiscal year 2023 and ending with the fourth quarter of Federal fiscal year 2023 and ending with the fourth quarter of Federal fiscal year 2023 and ending with the fourth quarter of Federal fiscal year 2023 and ending with the fourth quarter of Federal fiscal year 2023 and ending with the fourth quarter of Federal fiscal year 2023 and ending with the fourth quarter of Federal fiscal year 2023 and ending with the fourth quarter of Federal fiscal year 2023 and ending with the fourth quarter of Federal fiscal year 2023 and ending with the fourth quarter of Federal fiscal year 2023 and ending with the fourth quarter of Federal fiscal year 2023 and ending with the fourth quarter of Federal fiscal year 2023 and ending with the fourth quarter of Federal fiscal year 2023 and ending with the fourth quarter o
+AHCA agreed to pay \$150,325,421 in 5 installments by negative adjustment on Line 10B of AHCA's Quarterly Expenditure Report beginning with the fourth quarter of Federal fiscal year 2023 and ending with the fourth quarter of Federal fiscal year 2023.
+HHS and CMS agreed to discharge any and all claims and release and discharge AHCA and Jackson Health System from any and all claims arising out of this disallowance.
+Jackson Health agreed to pay AHCA \$122,840,368, plus interest in five equal annual installments with the first installment no later than September 30, 2023, towards the total amount AHCA

-Medicaid Program - Two Plaintiffs, W.B. and A.W., both Medicaid recipients under the age of 21, by and through their parents and next friends, filed a putative class action lawsuit in the U.S. District Court for the Middle District of Floridis Plaintiffs contend that AHCA's definition of "medical necessity" conflicts with requirements under the federal Medicaid Act for the provision of Medicaid services to recipients under the age of 21 (under the early and periodic screening, diagnostic, and testing, or "EPSDT", provisions of the Medicaid Act).
-Plaintiffs seek to certify a class that would include all Medicaid recipients under the age of 21 in Floridia, approximately 2.6 million individuals.
-Plaintiffs attack two aspects of AHCA's process for determining whether requested services are appropriate: (1) AHCA's reliance on its "medical necessity" definition which Plaintiffs contend is more restrictive than federal requirements; and (2) AHCA's failure to defer in all matters to recommendations of treating professionals.
+Medicaid Program - Two Plaintiffs, W.B. and A.W., both Medicaid recipients under the age of 21, by and through their parents and next friends, filed a putative class action lawsuit in the U.S. District Court for the Middle District of Florida.
+Plaintiffs contend that AHCA's definition of "medical necessity" conflicts with requirements under the federal Medicaid Act for the provision of Medicaid services to recipients under the age of 21 (under the early and periodic screening, diagnostic, and testing, or "EPSDT", provisions of the Medicaid Act).
+Plaintiffs seek to certify a class that would include all Medicaid recipients under the age of 21 in Florida, approximately 2.6 million individuals.
+Plaintiffs tatack two aspects of AHCA's process for determining whether requested services are appropriate: (1) AHCA's reliance on its "medical necessity" definition which Plaintiffs contend is more restrictive than federal requirements; and (2) AHCA's failure to defer in all matters to recommendations of treating professionals.
 AHCA is seeking dismissal and opposes class certification.
 On January 19, 2023, the parties filed a joint motion to stay proceedings for 90 days while AHCA engages in rulemaking that affects the case.
 On January 20, 2023, the Court granted the motion, and the case was stayed until April 20, 2023.
 The parties were ordered to participate in mediation while the case is stayed.
-The stay has be subsequently extended while the parties were ordered to participate in mediation while the case is stayed.
-The stay has be subsequently extended while the parties engage in settlement negotiations and the Agency engages in rulemaking.
+The stay has been subsequently extended while the parties series ordered to participate in mediations and the Agency engages in rulemaking.
 The parties' next status report is due on January 10, 2024.
-At this time, the Agency has not determined the fiscal impact; however, it could likely exceed \$25 million
+At this time, the Agency has not determined the fiscal impact; however, it could likely exceed \$25 million.